talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 ![cargo-cult]({{ site.url }}/img/blogs/cargo-cult.jpeg)

 It reminded me of the time when we took a perfectly good monolith and created service-oriented architecture (SOA). **It didn't work.
-No planes landed**.
+The planes didn't land**.

 Whatever the reasons:
 - *not wanting to be left out*: the new Javascript framework from this week will be the next hottest thing.